Graduate from TCC

 You must take action during this 60-day period to avoid losing your F1 status.

-However, if you are interested in staying at TCC and starting a new program, you will need to submit updated financial documents and a new degree plan with at least 2 semesters worth of classes before your current I-20 expires.
+However, if you are interested in staying at TCC and starting a new program, you will need to submit updated financial documents (such as proof of financial support) and a new degree plan with at least 2 semesters worth of classes before your current I-20 expires.

-Whatever action you take, you must notify the International Admissions Office of your plans.
+Whatever action you take, you must notify International Admissions of your plans.
+Complete and submit the Graduation Checklist and Exit Survey (PDF)Listen so we may follow up with you about your plans.

 What should I do if I can graduate from TCC with fewer than 12 credit hours?